naftalimurgor/sync-docs/rpc-md/createpsbt.md

 The outputs (key-value pairs), where none of the keys are duplicated.

 That is, each address can only appear once and there can only be one ‘data’ object.
 For compatibility reasons, a dictionary, which holds the key-value pairs directly, is also accepted as second parameter.

-[
-  {                       (json object)
-    "address": amount,    (numeric or string, required) A key-value pair.
-The key (string) is the bitcoin address, the value (float or string) is the amount in BTC
-  },
-  {                       (json object)
-    "data": "hex",        (string, required) A key-value pair.
-The key must be "data", the value is hex-encoded data },
-  ...
-]

 ## Argument #3 - locktime